 This entry was posted on Tuesday, November 29th, 2011 at 4:48 AM and is filed under employee incentive programs, employee recognition programs, Employee Wellness Programs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Responses are currently closed, but you can trackback from your own site.

 We loved this article on CBS Money Watch by Jeff Haden.
 We consult with clients about their employee recognition programs on a daily basis.
 Our first recommendation is to remind them that the best approach to employee recognition is almost always the simplest one.
 The award industry offers a vast array of recognition systems from which to choose and for whatever reason corporate America rarely starts their investigation of employee recognition using the KISS principle.
 They often choose the most complex way of handling an issue that should fundamentally be very easy and straightforward.
 And in the process they commit large budget dollars to the administration of these systems, essentially taking those dollars away from getting to where they will do the most good….the employees themselves.